For the users of the Meridian Multimedia Platform

 After entering the Platform, the user has the option to choose between two levels: primary school 1 and secondary school 2.

-After selecting the teaching level, the user can choose the map he is interested in.
+After selecting the teaching level, the user can choose the map they are interested in.

 They are grouped by subject (Geography, History, Biology, Social Studies) and you can scroll through the thumbnails using the Forward 1 and Back buttons 2.